Illedan/BOTG-Refree/README.md

 ## Bugs

-Pending:
+Fixed:
-- Attacking a unit when distance to the unit matches hero's range.
+- Attacking a unit when distance to the unit matches hero's range. (exact match)
+	- This caused the hero to move towards the target.
 - Possible to deny your allied unit if it has 40% of your hero's maxhp.
    - It is intended to be 40% of the unit's maxhp.
 (This check is done when the attack starts.)

-Fixed:
 - Valkyrie no longer deals damage to allied units when flipping them
 - Fireball doesn't allways hit targets, because of a rounding error.
 - Dead hero in a bush, makes enemies in the same bush visible.
 Lasts the rest of the game.